vydang02/Regression-Analysis-Portfolio/Property Assessment Analysis/PropertyValueAssessment.md

 Fraction of variation in Assessment accounted for by Livable Area ((R^2)): 0.7893.
 78.93% of the variation in the Assessment (property value) is explained by the Livable Area in this regression model.
 Fraction of variation in Assessment accounted for by other factors: 1 - R^2 = 1 - 0.7893 = 0.2107.
 21.07% of the variation in Assessment is due to other factors besides Livable Area.

-- Value per Square Foot: Each additional square foot of livable area contributes approximately $180.82 to a property's assessed value
+- _Value per Square Foot_: Each additional square foot of livable area contributes approximately $180.82 to a property's assessed value

-- Base Property Value: The intercept of $168,518.56 represents the estimated value of land and fixed improvements independent of living space size
+- _Base Property Value_: The intercept of $168,518.56 represents the estimated value of land and fixed improvements independent of living space size

-- Model Fit: The model explains 78.9% of variation in property assessments (R² = 0.789)
+- _Model Fit_: The model explains 78.9% of variation in property assessments (R² = 0.789)

-- Unexplained Variation: The remaining 21.1% of variation is attributable to factors not included in the model, such as location quality, property condition, and lot characteristics
+- _Unexplained Variation_: The remaining 21.1% of variation is attributable to factors not included in the model, such as location quality, property condition, and lot characteristics

-7. (2 pts) Point prediction: Based on the fitted equation, what can you say about the predicted price for a residence with 2,500 square feet of livable area?
-Use R to calculate this and show your code.
+### Practical Applications

+#### Valuation Predictions

+The model enables accurate predictions for property valuations:

 ``` r
 new_data <- data.frame(Livable.Area=2500)